 Boston Market Sweet Potato Casserole has to be one of my favorite ways to make candied sweet potatoes.
 Now, if you don’t live near a Boston Market restaurant, you can either drive far or make your CopyKat recipe for these holiday favorites.

-You don’t have to buy this sweet potato casserole from the restaurant.
-To make these, with a little bit of elbow grease, you can have a great-tasting sweet potato casserole any time of the year.
-This sweet potato recipe combines a thick oatmeal cookie–like crust, fluffy melting marshmallows, and a sweet and savory potato layer.
-It is hard to resist this dish.
+Boston Market Sweet Potato Casserole has to be one of my favorite ways to make candied sweet potatoes.
+Now, if you don’t live near a Boston Market, you can either drive far or make this copykat recipe for this holiday favorite.
+In fact, with just a little bit of elbow grease, you can have a great-tasting sweet potato casserole any time of the year.
+This recipe combines a thick oatmeal cookie-like crust, fluffy melted marshmallows, and a sweet and savory potato layer.
+Resisting this dish is tough.

 Make Ahead Notes

 If you want to make this ahead of time, I suggest you bake this fully, and then reheat the 2nd day in the oven.
 The raw eggs in this dish make this undesirable to mix ahead 1 day and to bake the second day.